CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

             boiling_point.compound = Compound()
             yield boiling_point

-Note also that the parser now inherits from :python:`BaseSentenceParser` as opposed to :python:`BaseParser` as it is a parser for sentences.
+Note also that the parser now inherits from :class:`~chemdataextractor.parse.base.BaseSentenceParser` as opposed to :class:`~chemdataextractor.parse.base.BaseParser` as it is a parser for sentences.

 Extracting Properties
 -----------------------